Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 The Horizon server enables users to play on custom maps. _Please note: custom maps currently work for the NTSC-U/C (North American) version of the game only._

 Some initial set up is required to play on custom maps.
-Refer to the [setup guide](#setup) for how to play.
+Refer to the [setup guide](#setup) below.

 Additional custom map documentation and credits can be found [here](./CMAPS_DETAIL.MD).